 One of the things I really like about New York City is the diversity.
 New Yorkers come from all over the world, and I really think that is one of the things that makes NYC so special.
 We get to celebrate holidays from different cultures and try cuisines from pretty much any country you can imagine.
 I wanted to learn more about the role immigrants have played in making NYC what it is today, so I decided to visit the Tenement Museum.

-You may wonder – what is the Tenement Museum?
+You may wonder – what is a Tenement?
 Well, a tenement is a run-down, usually overcrowded apartment house in a poor section of a large city.
-In 1988, the museum bought an abandoned building at 97 Orchard Street and restored it so it could be turned into a museum.
-Twenty two families had lived in the building, as our guide, Sarah, told us it was pretty much their next stop after Ellis Island.
+In 1988, the museum bought an abandoned building at 97 Orchard Street and restored it so it could be turned into the Tenement museum.
+Twenty two families lived in the building, as our guide, Sarah, told us it was pretty much their next stop after Ellis Island.

 It was really interesting to learn the origins of some of today’s culture.
 I didn’t realize that German beer saloons were some of the first places where it was acceptable for men and women to drink together.
 Now, although men typically outnumber the women at bars, everyone is welcome.

 I also really enjoyed the role playing activity that we did.
 We were each given cards with information about a real person that would have frequented the saloon.
 We had time to go around and meet the other people and learn about them too.
 I was really impressed by how much information they knew about these people that lived over 100 years ago.

 As the tour progressed, we learned more about the Schneiders’ lives as we walked from the bar into the semi-private room that they would rent out for private meetings.
 Decorations on the wall and artifacts in the room show that Mr Schneider belonged to a charitable group called the Oddfellows that looked after poor people in the neighborhood.